icecube/icetray-public/cmake/resources/docs/platforms.rst

 The following formulae are recommended:

-* offline-software: boost boost-python cmake cdk gsl hdf5 libarchive qt pyqt pal
+* offline-software: boost boost-python cmake cdk gsl hdf5 libarchive qt pyqt pal doxygen wget
-* IceRec: cfitsio minuit2 suite-sparse
+* IceRec: cfitsio minuit2 suite-sparse healpix multinest rdmc
 * simulation: sprng2

 .. warning:: Some Homebrew formulas have Python as a dependency, so a second Python may sneak onto your computer without your knowledge.
 To avoid this, install formulas that depend on python with the parameter ``--build-from-source``.
 See `Homebrew's notes on Python`_ for further information.